dokai/gitctl/README.txt

     by using the ``--dir`` switch without having to specify the path in each section.
 This option will override the ``--dir`` switch value.

+For Subversion repositories you can optionally use the following options to define a non-standard repository layout.
+Omitting these options will assume the de-facto standard ``tags / branches / trunk`` layout.

+``svn-trunk`` (optional)

+    Either a relative or absolute repository path to the trunk.

+``svn-tags`` (optional)

+    Either a relative or absolute repository path to the tags.

+``svn-branches`` (optional)

+    Either a relative or absolute repository path to the branches.

 The name of the configuration section will be used to name the working directory.
 An example configuration file containing two repositories